 “Will my insurance cover the cost of my prosthesis?”

 Insurance companies typically provide coverage for one prosthesis every two years for unilateral patients or two prostheses every two years for bilateral patients.
 Because of that two-year limit, it is very important to be sized correctly.
 If you are sized incorrectly, you will not be eligible to re-submit for the correctly sized prosthesis for two years.
 That is why we recommend waiting until all of your swelling has gone down.
+We patricipate with many of the main providers in the area, inlcuding CDPHP, Medicare, MVP, Blue Cross Blue shield of Northeastern NY and Empire Blue Cross.

 “Do I need a prescription?”